Evan260/project-phase-3/README.md

    - Click on the **"Structure"** tab
    - You should see all the tables

+### Step 5: Set Up Local Email Sending

+When running the GlobenTech website locally on XAMPP, PHP's `mail()` function won't work without a mail server.
+You can set up a fake SMTP server that catches all emails locally and displays them in a web interface using MailHog.
+You can find the instructions to set this up [In this document](https://github.com/Evan260/project-phase-3/blob/main/read-me/Local%20email%20setup.md).

 ## Running Locally

 1. Open XAMPP Control Panel and start Apache and MySQL